carlogattuso/java-code-review-main/README_review.md

 # Commit [Reactive WebFlux r2dbc setup]

-This commit transitions the application's data access and web layer from a traditional synchronous JPA/JDBC approach to a reactive asynchronous R2DBC/WebFlux architecture.
-This shift enables non-blocking operations and improved scalability by leveraging reactive streams and asynchronous database interactions:
+This commit transitions the application's data access and web layer from a traditional synchronous JPA/JDBC approach to a reactive asynchronous R2DBC/WebFlux architecture:

 * **Code Style Standardization:** Consistent code formatting and style improvements for better readability and maintainability.